AMIN Worldwide

-AMIN Worldwide (Advertising and Marketing Independent Network) is a global alliance of independently owned advertising agencies that share insights, knowledge and resources.
+AMIN Worldwide (Advertising and Marketing Independent Network) is a global alliance of independently owned advertising agencies.
 Its member agencies are located across Americas, Europe/Africa/Middle East, and the Pacific Rim.

 History

 AMIN was formed in the US in 1932 as a way for full-service advertising agencies to share media and research resources.
-Now, with 50+ member agencies worldwide, in addition to the savings on shared resources, AMIN members are adapting to the ever-changing landscape of advertising through trusted member-to-member communication, the development of educational conferences, and international collaboration.

-50+ Member Agencies, across 32 countries.
-With 93 offices and over 4000+ professionals.

 AMIN Worldwide was named one of Fuel Lines' Top 14 Advertising Agency Networks.